When we were Kings: Ireland’s magic Milers

 Barry was to set four more national Mile records over a two-year period but his flirtation with athletic greatness was relatively brief, as the monasticism essential to achieve athletic greatness proved unattractive.

-Then came Delany who broke the mould of Irish athletic stagnation and mediocrity and his exploits inspired a generation.
+Then came Delany who broke the mold of Irish athletic stagnation and mediocrity and his exploits inspired a generation.

 Apart from his Olympic 1500m title in 1956, Delany also assembled one of the finest winning streaks in athletics history as he recorded 40 successive indoor victories in the USA between March 1955 and March 1959.